 As the school grew, the board began to explore opening a second campus; a step towards the original vision to have an elementary campus in each of the four quadrants of the city.
 They learned that Beulah Baptist Church in the Deanwood Heights neighborhood had just completed construction on an annex to their building intended to house a school and had been praying for God to fill it.
 The new campus, called Cornerstone Beulah Christian Academy, opened in the fall of 2005, serving 95 students in Pre-K through Sixth grade.

-In the Fall of 2009, our two campuses combined into our first actual school campus, at what was once Our Lady Queen of Peace School.
-This location in the heart of southeast DC has allowed us to serve more students than ever, and provide such amenities as a playground, computer lab, and library.
+After Cornerstone Community School, the original Cornerstone campus, had to find a temporary location for a year after their lease expired, Cornerstone’s two campuses combined into one campus in 2009.
+This location, the first building designed specifically to house a school, in the heart of Southeast Washington, D.C. has allowed Cornerstone to serve more students than ever and provide such amenities as a playground and a library.
 Cornerstone added a high school for the 2010-2011 school year and graduated its first senior class in 2013.

 As Cornerstone grows, we continue to pursue our goal of operating multiple elementary campuses that feed into a centralized high school campus.